haskoin/haskoin-core/docs/haskoin-api.md

 #### POST /api/wallets

 * **Input**: A JSON object representing a new wallet containing a wallet name, a passphrase and an optional BIP39 mnemonic.
 If no mnemonic is provided, a new random mnemonic for this wallet will be generated.
+You can provide a passphrase to protect your mnemonic sentence.

 ```json
 {